Microsatellite Instability Testing

 Top Microsatellite Instability Testing Products for Your Lab

-PCR-based method for detecting microsatellite instability (MSI) in research samples.
+PCR-based tool with novel markers for detecting microsatellite instability (MSI).

 Internal Lane Standard 600